 When will I know if my proposal was accepted?

-A response will be sent out soon after the deadline (likely within two weeks), which will note whether the proposal was accepted into the program, or whether it could be accepted if very minor revisions are implemented, or whether it was declined.
+A response will be sent out soon within two weeks from the deadline, which will note whether the proposal was accepted into the program, or whether it could be accepted if very minor revisions are implemented, or whether it was declined.

 Due to the volume of proposals and the short time available for reviewing, the committee will not be able to offer any further feedback.
 However, we maintain internal review notes about each proposal, which we can share with you if you’d like to find out more about the reasoning behind our decision.

-Accepted proposals may be scheduled for any day or time during the planned conference dates (21–24 June).
-Tentative scheduling will be communicated to presenters by early June.
+Accepted proposals may be scheduled for any day or time during the planned conference dates (14–16 June).
+Tentative scheduling will be communicated to presenters by late May.

 You should inform the organizers as early as possible of any scheduling constraints.
 We cannot guarantee that these constraints will be accommodated, but we will do our best if given sufficient notice.